-Unless otherwise specified in the course descriptions, a grade of "C" (78 percent) or better is considered passing for technical courses in the Nursing program.
+Unless otherwise specified in the course descriptions, a grade of "C" (78 percent) or better is considered passing for all technical courses in the Nursing program - including all general education courses.
 Clinical/Lab Practice classes are graded on a Pass/Fail basis.
 Students who fail one portion (clinical or didactic) of a class will fail the entire class.
 Any withdrawn student who chooses to reapply must meet the current catalog readmission requirements for the program.
 All withdrawn students seeking reentry are subject to space availability.